 Measurement, force and motion, and so many more skills that your upper elementary learners must master relate to this race that it can be an easy way to build some great math and science review into your lesson plans.

-- Map the course: Use the race as a geography lesson and map the course using the trail map found on the Official Iditarod Website
+When planning lessons, you might consider adding geography and map skills by having students map the course using the trail map found on the Official Iditarod Website

 International Women's Day – March 8